Maryland

 B. Jury

-Persons are disqualified from jury service if convicted of a crime punishable by imprisonment exceeding 1 year, and sentenced to more than 1 year imprisonment, or charged with a crime punishable by a sentence exceeding 1 year.
+Persons are disqualified from jury service if convicted of a crime punishable by imprisonment exceeding 1 year, and sentenced to more than 1 year imprisonment, or has a charge pending for a crime punishable by a sentence exceeding 1 year.
 Md.
-Code Ann., Courts and Judicial Proceedings § 8-103(b)(4).2 Jury rights are restored by pardon. § 8-103(c).
+Code Ann., Courts and Judicial Proceedings § 8-103(b)(4).
+These time frames were increased in 2019 from six months to 1 year by SB236.
+Jury eligibility, if lost, is restored by pardon. § 8-103(c).

 C. Firearms